-Astaxanthin can effectively suppress in vitro cell damage caused by free radicals and the induction of MMP-1 protein in skin after UV irradiation [32].
-In addition, astaxanthin increased collagen content through inhibition of MMP-1 and MMP-3 protein expression in human dermal fibroblasts [33].
-In this study, we also found that dietary supplementation with astaxanthin for 8 weeks effectively prevented photoaging, such as increases in wrinkle formation (Figure 1) and a decrease of collagen in the dorsal skin of mice exposed to UV-irradiation (Figure 3), which was relating to the suppression of ROS in the skin.
+AST can effectively suppress in vitro cell damage caused by free radicals and the induction of MMP-1 protein in the skin after UV irradiation [32].
+In addition, AST increased collagen content through inhibition of MMP-1 and MMP-3 protein expression in human dermal fibroblasts [33].
+In this study, we also found that dietary supplementation with AST for 8 weeks effectively prevented photoaging, including increase in wrinkle formation (Figure 1) and decrease in collagen in the dorsal skin of mice exposed to UV-irradiation (Figure 3); this effect was related to the suppression of ROS in the skin.

-Skin capillaries play an important role as a nutrient supply route to skin.
-Reduced density of peritubular capillaries was observed in unilateral ureteral obstruction-treated mice, which was significantly increased by astaxanthin treatment [34].
-In addition, a previous study revealed that astaxanthin could prevent capillary regression in atrophied soleus muscles by upregulating VEGF protein and downregulating TSP-1 protein [35].
-The data of the present study also indicate that the number of capillaries was markedly reduced after expose to UV, whereas oral administration with astaxanthin prevented the decrease in capillaries in the skin of mice (Figure 5).
+Skin capillaries serve an important function by supplying nutrients to the skin.
+A reduced density of peritubular capillaries was observed in mice subjected to unilateral ureteral obstruction; the density was significantly increased by AST treatment [34].
+In addition, a previous study revealed that AST could prevent capillary regression in atrophied soleus muscles by upregulating VEGF protein and downregulating TSP-1 protein [35].
+The data from the present study also indicate that the number of capillaries was markedly reduced after exposure to UV, whereas oral administration with AST prevented the decrease in capillaries in the skin of mice (Figure 5).
 In addition, we found that the number of capillaries is negatively correlated with ROS and epidermal thickness and positively correlated with collagen.
-Astaxanthin supplementation prevented the generation of ROS and capillary regression in the skin of HR-1 hairless mice.
+AST supplementation prevented the generation of ROS and capillary regression in the skin of HR-1 hairless mice.

-Overall, our study indicates the protective effects of dietary astaxanthin against features of photoaging induced by UV radiation, such as through affecting wrinkling, collagen, and capillaries in the skin.
+Overall, our study indicates the protective effects of dietary AST against photoaging induced by UV radiation, such as reducing wrinkling and preventing a reduction in collagen density and capillary number in the skin.

-We found that dietary astaxanthin accumulates in the skin and may prevent the effects of UV irradiation on capillaries in the dermis as well as epidermis thickness.
-Our results demonstrate the potential for astaxanthin to be further developed as a nutraceutical against photoaging.
+We found that dietary AST accumulates in the skin and may prevent the effects of UV irradiation on the dermal capillaries as well as on the epidermis thickness.
+Our results demonstrate the potential of AST to be further developed as a nutraceutical against photoaging.